Enricomattia/nwebsite/content/quotes/_index.md

 **Debreu, G. (1959).
 Theory of value: An axiomatic analysis of economic equilibrium (Vol. 17).
 Yale University Press. (p. x)**

-I wish it was common to explicitly distinguish the logical results of a paper from their intepretation.
-I feel that by considering these two the same thing we kind of introduce a strange ontological paradox in which the empirical counterpart __is__ the artificial construct of the theory.
-Maybe this would only lenghten papers (e.g. "in the language of the theory" if marginal costs increase then...).
+I wish it were common to explicitly distinguish the logical results of a paper from their interpretation.
+I feel that by collapsing these two we step into a strange ontological paradox in which the empirical counterpart __is__ the artificial construct of the theory.
+Maybe this would only lengthen papers (e.g., "in the language of the theory" if marginal costs increase then...).

+---

+> For instance, there is no need to argue whether economics (or decision theory, or sociology) is a science.
+We may define “science” in a way that includes economics or in a way that doesn’t, depending on which generalizations will be easier to state using the definition.

+**Gilboa, I. (2009).
+Theory of decision under uncertainty (Vol. 45).
+Cambridge university press. (p.
+58)**

+I asked myself and discussed with others about this point multiple times.
+But in the end, I stopped caring.
+I think sometimes the word "this is science" is used in a loaded way, meaning something like "oh but this is truly correct, not an opinion."
+Is it about the accuracy of predictions?
+Then just set the bar you like for accepting a discipline as a science.
+Is it about math?
+Economists use math, and their results are no different than those in mathematics or other "sciences."

+---